Sign In Register

 Healthcare Facilities26

-Tampa has an average annual temperature of 58°F (14°C).
+Tampa enjoys a temperate climate with an average annual temperature of 58°F (14°C).
 Winters average 33°F in January while summers reach 82°F in July.
-Annual precipitation is 34.3 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.3 inches.
+The area receives 12.2 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,427 feet.

 Temperature